 □ 12) As received, the elevator is only temporarily attached to the stabilizer with 4 unglued CA hinges in the pre-cut slots.
-Refer back to page 3, step 4 of this manual for instructions on gluing CA hinges, and use the same proceedures described there to glue the elevator hinges permanently in place.
+Refer back to page 3, step 4 of this manual for instructions on gluing CA hinges and use the same procedures described there to glue the elevator hinges permanently in place.
 Let the glue dry a minimum of 10 minutes before flexing the hinges.

 □ 13) Hold one of the white plastic control horns up against the edge of the elevator.
 Use a fine tip pen to mark the two pegs on the base of the control horn for cutting off just below the top covering of the elevator.
-Then use a sharp razor blade or hobby knife to cut off the pegs at the marks.
+Then, use a sharp razor blade or hobby knife to cut off the pegs at the marks.

 □ 14) Note that there are two holes pre-drilled in the center of the elevator, under the covering material, for the control horn mounting.
 Puncture the covering material directly over these two holes, on the BOTTOM of the elevator only, to accept the two "pegs" of the control horn.
 Use a sharp knife to remove the small strip of covering material between the two holes.
-Then glue the nylon control horn in place on the BOTTOM of the elevator, using thick CA glue.
+Then, glue the nylon control horn in place on the BOTTOM of the elevator, using thick CA glue.
 Apply a small amount of glue to the two pegs and a small amount of glue to the bottom of the control horn base itself.
 With the three small holes in the control horn facing forward, firmly press the horn into the two pre-drilled holes in the elevator, until the base bottoms out on the elevator surface.
 If any glue oozes out onto the covering, it can be easily removed with SIG CA Debonder.

 - □ 15) Next, the horizontal stabilizer/elevator assembly is glued permanently onto the fuselage.
 To allow enough time to properly align the stabilizer, we recommend using slow drying SIG Epoxy Glue for this step. - a) Begin by first mounting the wing to the fuselage using the provided 4-40 x 1" nylon wing bolts.
 Place the model on a flat surface that lets you view it directly from the front. - b) Set the stabilizer in place on the fuselage.
 Use a small weight or pins to hold the stabilizer in position.
 View the model from the front to see if the stabilizer is properly aligned with the wing and fuselage, without tilting to one side or the other.
-If necessary, take the stabilizer back off and make slight adjustments to the fuselage where the stabilizer sits, with a sanding block, until the stabilizer will sit level.
+If necessary, take the stabilizer back off bottom of the stabilizer.

-c) Remove the stabilizer.
-Mix a small amount of epoxy glue and apply it to the mating surfaces of the fuselage and bottom of the stabilizer.
 Carefully place the stabilizer back on the fuselage.
-Again use a small weight or pins to hold it in position.
+Again, use a small weight or pins to hold it in position.
 Make sure the stabilizer is square with the fuselage by measuring from the trailing edge of the wing back to the leading edge of the stabilizer, on both sides.
-Shift the stabilizer slightly if necessary until both measurments are the same.
+Shift the stabilizer slightly if necessary until both measurements are the same.
 Wipe off any excess glue using a paper towel or rag soaked in rubbing alcohol.
 Allow the glue to dry.